shakfu/py-js/README.md

 ### Build Variations

 One of the objectives of this project is to cater to a number of build variations.
 As of this writing, the homebrew based variations (except for one strange case detailed below) work the most reliably.
-Externals built on custom minimized static build of python from src also work well but need to be further documented.
+Externals built on custom minimized static build of python from src also work well but use a different build system.

 There is generally tradeoff of size vs. portability: